The Personal Injury Law Changes in Florida 2023

 Presumption Against Negligence for Multi-Family Apartments and Condos

 Florida law now provides a presumption against negligent security claims against owners of multi-family apartments and condos.
-In order to qualify for the presumption, the owner of a multi-family residential would need to do the following:
+To qualify for the presumption, the owner of a multi-family residential would need to do the following:

-- Provide a peephole or door viewer on each dwelling unit door that does not include a window or that does not have a window next to the door.
+• Provide a peephole or door viewer on each dwelling unit door that does not include a window or does not have a window next to the door.

-In addition to the steps above, a property owner must have a law enforcement agency perform a crime prevention through environmental design assessment by January 1, 2025 and provide proper crime deterrence and safety training to its current employees.
+In addition to the steps above, a property owner must have a law enforcement agency perform a crime prevention through an environmental design assessment by January 1, 2025. and provide proper crime deterrence and safety training to its current employees.

 Additionally, the new law requires that a jury consider the liability of the criminal actor if a plaintiff is injured on a multi-family property.
-Previously, the liability of the criminal actor was not considered in a negligent security claim, because the claim was not for the criminal act that caused the injury, but rather for the property owner’s failure to take appropriate steps to prevent the criminal act from occurring to begin with.
+Previously, the liability of the criminal actor was not considered in a negligent security claim because the claim was not for the criminal act that caused the injury but rather for the property owner’s failure to take appropriate steps to prevent the criminal act from occurring.

 Contact the Best Personal Injury Lawyers in Tampa Today